Sat., Oct. 29

-Join The Iraqi and American Reconciliation Project (IARP) for the premiere of a documentary film written and directed by Twin-Cities based Iraqi refugees and Iraqi-Americans, followed by a discussion with Joseph Farag, Assistant Professor of Arabic Literature and Culture (UMN), and filmmakers.
-Reception to follow.
+Join The Iraqi and American Reconciliation Project for the premiere of a documentary film written and directed by Twin-Cities based Iraqi refugees and Iraqi-Americans, followed by a discussion with Joseph Farag, assistant professor of Arabic Literature and Culture Department at the University of Minnesota, and filmmakers.

 Iraqi Voices is made possible by the voters of Minnesota through a grant from the Minnesota State Arts Board, thanks to a legislative appropriation from the Arts and Cultural Heritage Fund.